TotalDwarf03/aeroGIS/README.md

 - [OpenFlights Dataset](https://openflights.org/data)
 - [OpenFlights GitHub](https://github.com/jpatokal/openflights)

+For a comprehensive list of datasets and their sources, please refer to the [README](./datasets/README.md) in the `datasets` directory.

 This project was created as part of IS3S665 - GIS and the Spatial Web at the University of South Wales (USW).

 The curriculum for the module can be found here: [IS3S665 - GIS and the Spatial Web](https://curriculum.southwales.ac.uk/Module/Details?moduleId=MOD009109)